makersacademy/takeaway-challenge/README.md

 Implementation
 --------

 I created a features test file to guide my design, which consists of three classes - takeaway, menu and calculator.
 Each class has a corresponding spec file for unit tests, which are each mocked and stubbed to remove dependencies on each other.
+My implementation is fully functional when spiking in irb/pry, and allows for a confirmation text message to be sent via the Twilio API.
+This API has disabled by way of stubs in the feature and unit tests.
+Dotenv gem was utilized to hide the Twilio account SID and authentication tokens, and the .env file added to .gitignore.

 In my feature test, the following user stories were implemented:

 ```
 As a customer